FCanberk/coflight-prep/README.md

 * Ticket price of same destination for different departure times will graphically shown for whole year for each company.
 To see which season of year has the cheapest/the most expensive tickets.

 * Ticket price of same destination and same flight will graphically shown for whole year for each company.
 To see when is the cheapest/the most expensive ticket for a particular flight.

+Please refer to '[for-developers](for-developers.md)' to see the technologies used.